solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/auth0/_index.md

 ### Create the Virtual Service

-Use `kubectl` to create the following Gloo Edge Virtual Service that will route all requests from domain `glootest.com` to the new Upstream.
+Use `kubectl` to create the following Gloo Gateway Virtual Service that will route all requests from domain `glootest.com` to the new Upstream.

 ```yaml
 apiVersion: gateway.solo.io/v1